Latin America

 No hay anuncios

-Last week, the United States Southern Command, which since August has attacked more than 30 vessels allegedly linked to drug trafficking in the Caribbean and the eastern Pacific, took a turn in its operations in international waters.
+Last week, the U.S. Southern Command, which since August has attacked more than 30 vessels allegedly linked to drug trafficking in the Caribbean and the eastern Pacific, shifted its operations in international waters.
 He seized the oil tanker Skipper, A tanker carrying Venezuelan crude oil was intercepted by US forces in the Caribbean near the coast of the South American country under a court order.
 The vessel, sanctioned by Washington since 2022 for its links to a "shadow fleet" of crude oil carriers and accused of violating sanctions, was taken to a US port to begin legal proceedings to seize its cargo.
 The move, considered a significant escalation of pressure against Venezuelan President Nicolás Maduro, has further strained relations between the two countries and contributed to a drop in Venezuelan crude shipments.
 Trump has also threatened further seizures of sanctioned tankers in nearby waters.
 The latest escalation of the US military operation comes amid an increased military presence in the Caribbean and has been denounced by Caracas as "piracy," while the White House has defended the seizure of the first sanctioned oil tanker as part of its policy of sanctions and control of related assets.